 If any of this is true, you've come to the right place!

-Research shows that dyslexia is the most common learning disability, affecting up to 20 percent of our population, to varying degrees.
+Research shows that dyslexia is the most common learning difference, involving up to 20 percent of our population, to varying degrees.
 Dyslexia often runs in families and makes it hard for people to read, write, and spell - despite having normal intelligence (and often times very high intelligence).
 Many families struggle for years trying a variety of programs to help their child.
 Often times, little progress is made.

 There is Hope.

 I'm here to tell you that there is hopefor people struggling with dyslexia!
 Research has shown which methods work best to teach dyslexic students to read and spell.
 I'm happy to be using these proven methods to help students reach their highest potential.

 The International Dyslexia Association recommends reading instruction that focuses on the decoding skills struggling readers with dyslexia need to succeed in reading, taught in an explicit and systematic manner.
 This is the approach the Barton Reading and Spelling System uses, which is why I use it and why it has been so successful since 1998.